 Identifying trends on the internet or among the public is something like learning the search engine algorithms.
 It’s not a skill but more like knowledge, you have to gain and update them every now and then.
 Trends are like memes.
 They appear almost suddenly, providing a lot of opportunities to make money and establish businesses, and they vanish.
 Depending on the power of that trend, its lifecycle could be from a few days to years.
 Identifying them can help you and your business.
 You can use it to your advantage and generate more revenue.

 If you are asking why business developers should be aware of trends, the answer is simple.
 If you are developing an established business, you can easily achieve goals like higher sales and more revenue simply by going along with that trend.
 This, especially, works great with internet trends.
 Imagine a business that is selling clothing items or simply anything online.
-With the current trend of the beginning of 2021 being cryptocurrencies like Bitcoin, Ethereum, DOT, and Dogecoin, what would happen if the business provides the infrastructure of selling its products by cryptocurrencies?
+With the current trend of the world being cryptocurrencies like Bitcoin, Ethereum, DOT, and Dogecoin, what would happen if the business provides the infrastructure for selling its products by cryptocurrencies?

 Due to the massive amount of search on cryptocurrencies, the business can rock in a matter of days, receiving potential customers almost instantly.
 With an elaborated marketing strategy and good off-page SEO, hundreds of people will flood the website and order different items, just because they can pay by crypto and it’s a trend.
 The brand publicity and trust will increase and the business will win a lot of returning and loyal customers.
 Such marketing campaigns that are empowered by internet trends are like a chain reaction.
 One good strategy leads to a lot of publicity, almost for free, and the business development goals will be achieved because sales will increase and revenue will come in faster than ever.